nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-03-tokyo_ghoul.md

 ![screenshot26](../assets/images/tokyo_ghoul/screenshot26.png)

-We can then grab the **user flag** located in the home directory of kamishiro:
+We can then grab the **user flag** located in their home directory:

 ![screenshot27](../assets/images/tokyo_ghoul/screenshot27.png)